appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/authentication/openid-connect-oidc/aws-cognito.md

 ![](/img/Appsmith_OIDC_creds.png)

-1. Add the configurations in the format shown below:
+1. Refer to the table below when entering data in the input boxes to configure the instance:

     | OIDC configuration field in Appsmith | AWS Cognito URL |
     | ------------------------------------| -----------------|